matthewmcnew/Reliability-Engineering-Exercise/README.md

 ![Throughput](images/throughput.png)

+**The Load Test**

+The [load test](MeanAbove99.jmx) for this scenario executes one thread group with multiple threads that consistently polls the "/occasional-image-processing" endpoint.

 ### 2. Periodic and regular spikes in throughput and latency.

 *(Note: the following is a purely theoretical situation that most likely was not the cause of the sample graphs for this excerise.)*